Shantae

-History
+History and development

 The character of Shantae was created by Erin Bell, the wife of Matt Bozon, the game's creator.
 In 1994, during their engagement, Erin got a flash of inspiration while coming back from her camp counsellor days, and created the character, naming her "Shantae" after one of the campers, as well as developing her dancing abilities.
 Matt later asked her what she would come up with if she was to create a video game character, and she introduced him to Shantae.
 Matt liked the idea and fleshed out the mythology and cast of the game.
 Erin imagined that the character could summon or charm animals by belly-dancing.
 This would later become the basis for the transformation dances.
 Matt has provided two contradictory stories about how the idea for the hair whip came to be: in one, he said he was inspired by the nine-foot-long hair of his wife, while in the other he claims that Erin's original sketches already featured Shantae using her hair as a weapon.

-Matt Bozon has stated that his main influences for the game series are Castlevania, Aladdin, Mega Man, The Legend of Zelda and anime, mostly Ranma ½ which he claims as a heavy influence, and others like Nadia: The Secret of Blue Water, Hayao Miyazaki's films, and Pokémon, as well as 80s cartoons like DuckTales or The Transformers, while Erin Bozon's main influence was I Dream of Jeannie.
+Matt Bozon has stated that his main influences for the video game series are Castlevania, Aladdin, Mega Man, The Legend of Zelda, and anime, including Ranma ½—which he cites as a major influence—and others like Nadia: The Secret of Blue Water, Hayao Miyazaki's films, and Pokémon, as well as 1980s American cartoons like DuckTales and The Transformers, while Erin Bozon's main influence was I Dream of Jeannie.
 The signature catchphrase from the franchise, "Ret-2-Go", was created by a friend of theirs who kept using it when they were working on animation clean up for the Warner Bros. animated film The Iron Giant, and the expression made its way into the script as an inside joke.
 Matt also elaborated a bit on the development of Sky's character, who was initially named "Twitch" and had a different appearance.
 She was altered later on in development, and the original Twitch character served as the basis for a similarly-named character and her friend in Shantae and the Pirate's Curse.

 When asked about whether the Shantae series was conceived as pushing feminist values because of its strong female cast, Matt Bozon acknowledged that he liked to portray the Shantae world as having the girls "run the show" and not be defined solely by their appearances.
 While he admitted that most female characters had a deliberately sexy design to them, and the male characters often displayed a variety of weaknesses, he also said that he just liked depicting Shantae's world this way "for no precise reason", and that it was certainly possible that strong male characters could appear later in the franchise's future.

 Characters

 Shantae

 Shantae is a half-genie, the daughter of a human father and genie mother.
-She is described as having few magical abilities, including being capable to whip her hair as a weapon, but has a strong sense of right and wrong and is a skilled dancer.
+She is described as having few magical abilities, including the ability to whip her hair as a weapon, but is a skilled dancer and has a strong sense of right and wrong.